AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 # Install `kernel-modules-extra` for additional device support
 # Check `ALSA-Fixes.md`
 # Install `kernel-tools` package and use `turbostat` command to monitor CPU stats
+# Install `rpmconf` to manage configurations after a system upgrade
 # Check `mesa-custom-builds` when you need to run a newer Mesa version
 # Add user to `flatpak`, `libvirt`, `kvm` groups, then run `newgrp` to update them
 # Check `Fix-Linux-Sleep.md` to disable hibernation or try to potentially fix some issues.